-On 07/10/2019 a Personal Injury - Other Personal Injury case was filed by NATHAN BROWN against TORRANCE UNIFIED SCHOOL DISTRICT in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 07/10/2019 NATHAN BROWN filed a Personal Injury - Other Personal Injury lawsuit against TORRANCE UNIFIED SCHOOL DISTRICT.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judge overseeing this case is WENDY CHANG.
 The case status is Disposed - Other Disposed.

 Disposed - Other Disposed